poudel-yubaraj/Ecommerce-Website-Using-React/README.md

-This is the frontend part of the ecommerce website in React
+This is the complete e-commerce website in MERN.